GibbonEdu/docs/modules/other/calendar.md

 ### Event Types

 Each event has a type.
 We've added some defaults, such as School Event and Meeting, however you can edit these and add your own event types for your school's needs.
-This option is found in Calendar > Manage Calendars, and look for the Event Types button.
+This option is found in <u>Calendar > Manage Calendars</u>, and look for the Event Types button.

 ### View Access